yihao03/tp/docs/UserGuide.md

 </div>

 <div markdown="span" class="alert alert-info">:information_source: **Note:**
 Each person must have a unique name.
-If you have individuals with the same name but different roles (e.g., a student and parent both named "John Tan"), use suffixes or indexing to differentiate them (e.g., "John Tan (Father)" and "John Tan (Son)", or "John Tan 1" and "John Tan 2").
+If you have individuals with the same name but different roles (e.g., a student and parent both named "John Tan"), use suffixes or indexing to differentiate them (e.g., "John Tan 1" and "John Tan 2").
 </div>

 **Examples:**